Ron Meyers, Attorney

 Ron Meyers has more than 30 years of successful litigation experience representing families and individuals in bringing personal injury and wrongful death claims.
 Ron and his wife of 31 years, Donna Meyers, started the firm in 1983.
 Donna worked part-time as the paralegal and office manager in the early years.
 As the firm grew she began running the firm’s day-to-day operations full-time in 1988.

-Our firm represents people wrongfully injured or killed by the negligence of others.
-Our clients’ cases include serious injuries or deaths occurring from automobile and truck collisions, nursing home negligence and abuse, construction site safety violations and other workplace injuries, slip and falls, and unsafe products.
+Our firm represents people wrongfully injured or killed by the negligence, neglect or abuse of others.
+Our clients’ cases include catastrophic injuries or deaths occurring from nursing home negligence and abuse, construction site safety violations and other workplace injuries, slip and falls, unsafe products and automobile and truck collisions.

 Our firm also represents injured people harmed by the bad faith conduct of their own insurance companies when their claims are wrongfully delayed or denied.
 Ron and his team of trial lawyers, paralegals, litigation assistants and legal assistants work very hard on every case to obtain a fair, just and equitable recovery.
 Ron has represented clients throughout Washington in hundreds of mediations, arbitrations, trials and appeals.
 He also won a major product liability case before the Washington State Supreme Court that has been cited throughout the United States in personal injury and wrongful death cases, law review articles, legal periodicals, and legal treatises.